MicrosoftDocs/well-architected/well-architected/reliability/identify-flows.md

 By systematically evaluating these aspects, you can gain a comprehensive view of how each flow impacts the business and make strategic decisions about reliability optimization.

-### Assign criticality ratings
+### Assign a criticality rating to each flow

-Assigning a criticality rating to each flow involves a detailed evaluation of their importance relative to the overall business impacts.
+A detailed evaluation of flow importance relative to the overall business impacts allows you to assign a criticality rating to each flow.
+You can use quantitative or qualitative criticality ratings.
+The purpose is to sort the flows by priority and assign a label that allows you to identify the critical flows.
 This process is a logical continuation of identifying, mapping, and aligning with business processes and impact.
 Use the following criticality descriptions to assign your critical ratings:

 - *High criticality*: High criticality flows are integral to core business functions.
 They directly affect critical aspects of a business such as customer experience, financial transactions, security protocols, human health, and safety.
 The failure or disruption of these flows could lead to significant immediate or long-term negative effects.
 Examples of negatives effects include loss of revenue, breach of trust, and legal issues.
 Prioritizing these flows ensures that the most crucial aspects of the workload are robust and resilient.